NetApp/terraform-provider-netapp-ontap/docs/guides/getting-starting.md

 }
 ```

 With this you have everything need to create a volume.
 Now run `terraform init` to initialize the provider and download the required plugins.
+This will download the NetApp ONTAP Provider and any required plugins.

 Then run `terraform plan` to get a preview.

 ```bash